wp-plugins/listly/readme.txt

 **Get more from your numbered list posts with Listly**

-Nobody questions if list posts work, we just believe there's a better way.
-We a social list platform beat personal lists that exist only as text in a blog post.
+Nobody questions if list posts work, we just believe a social list platform beats personal lists, existing only as text in a blog post.
+You wouldn't self-host a video today.
+We believe the same logic applies to collaborative lists.
+Social media platforms like YouTube, Slideshare & Instagram have proven the value of making content shareable.

 Making lists together is more fun & more productive.
 Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can embrace and drive.

 Your job is to source & seed list ideas.
 Ask questions in the form of lists.
 Why is talk radio engaging?
 Because it's about the audience playing an active role by answering questions.